 Parallelize Downloads Across Hostnames

-Specify a Vary: Accept-Encoding header
+Specify a Vary: Accept-Encoding Header

 We have an in-depth post on how to fix the Specify a Vary: Accept-Encoding header warning.
 This is an HTTP header and should be included on every origin server response, as it tells the browser whether or not the client can handle compressed versions of the content.
 This is automatically added on all Kinsta’s servers

 The next section in Pingdom speed test tool is the response codes.
-Response codes, also referred to as HTTP status codes, are like a short note from the web server that gets tacked onto the top of a web page.
+Response codes, also referred to as HTTP status codes are like a short note from the web server that gets tacked onto the top of a web page.
 It’s a message from the web server letting you know how things went when the request to view the page was received.
 Some common ones are:

 - 200: “Everything is OK.”
 This is the code that is delivered when a web page or resource acts exactly the way it’s expected to.